bshurikan/Beni-BandcampPlayer/README.md

 ## Legal & Ethical Use

-This application is designed for:
-* Streaming music available through Bandcamp’s official web player
-* Personal listening of content you own or have permission to access via Bandcamp
-* Creating and managing playlists for personal music discovery and preview before purchase

-Please respect copyright laws and Bandcamp’s terms of service.
-Support artists by purchasing music when possible.

-## Disclaimer

-Beni's Bandcamp Player is independent, third-party software and is not affiliated with, endorsed by, or sponsored by Bandcamp.
-All Bandcamp content, trademarks, and services remain the property of their respective owners.
+Beni's Bandcamp Player is independent third-party software and is not affiliated with, endorsed by, or sponsored by Bandcamp.
+All Bandcamp trademarks, content, and services remain the property of their respective owners.

+The application is designed to stream music through Bandcamp's official web player for personal listening and music discovery.
+Please respect copyright laws, Bandcamp's terms of service, and support the artists you enjoy by purchasing their music whenever possible.

-This software is provided free of charge, as-is, for personal use.
-Bandcamp may update their website or service in ways that temporarily affect the app's functionality; while the developer will endeavour to maintain compatibility, this cannot be guaranteed.
+This software is provided free of charge, as-is.
+Because Beni relies on Bandcamp's live website, future changes to Bandcamp's service may temporarily affect functionality, and ongoing compatibility cannot be guaranteed.

-Please use the app responsibly, respect Bandcamp's terms of service and applicable copyright law, and support the artists whose music you enjoy.

-For full terms, see the EULA.txt and THIRD_PARTY_NOTICES.txt included with the application.